greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     If these directories exist and are owned by `gpadmin:gpadmin`, you have successfully configured cgroups for Greenplum Database CPU resource management.

-6. To automatically recreate Greenplum Database required cgroup hierarchies and parameters when your system is restarted, configure your system to enable the Linux cgroup service daemon `cgconfig.service` \(Redhat/CentOS 7.x/8.x\) or `cgconfig` \(Redhat/CentOS 6.x\) at node start-up.
+6. To automatically recreate Greenplum Database required cgroup hierarchies and parameters when your system is restarted, configure your system to enable the Linux cgroup service daemon `cgconfig.service` \(Redhat/Oracle/Rocky 8.x\) at node start-up.
 For example, configure one of the following cgroup service commands in your preferred service auto-start tool:
-    -   Redhat/CentOS 7.x/8.x systems:
+    -   Redhat/Oracle/Rocky 8.x systems:

         ```
         sudo systemctl enable cgconfig.service